toradex/moses/clients/csharp/TorizonAppDeploymentAPI/generated/docs/ProgressApi.md

 > Progress ProgressCreate ()

-create a progress ID
+Create a progress cookie

-creates a progress object that could be used to monitor and abort operations
+Creates a progress object that could be used to monitor and abort operations.
+A progress cookie must be used only for one operation and deleted when the operation is completed/terminated.
+Passing cookies to different operations may lead to unpredictable results.

 ### Example